-The Company's actual results could differ materially from those contained in the forward-looking statements due to a number of factors, some of which are beyond the Company's control.
-Factors that could affect the Company's results of operations or financial condition and cause them to differ from those contained in the forward-looking statements include:
+The Company's actual results could differ materially from those contained in the forward-looking statements due to a number of factors, some of which are beyond our control.
+Factors that could affect our results of operations or financial condition and cause them to differ from those contained in the forward-looking statements include:

-- our ability to maintain existing and secure additional financing; - our ability to maintain sufficient liquidity to operate our business including our ability to meet the liquidity covenants of our securitization and Warehouse transactions and to obtain new capital to enable the Company to continue receivable purchases; - our ability to continue to obtain covenant waivers of agreements as required and to continue servicing of the receivables in our securitization transactions, Warehouse facility, secured financing facility, and our serviced portfolios; - our ability to recover sufficient amounts on or with respect to receivables to fund operations (including receivables purchased from sellers of nonconforming receivable portfolios); - our ability to hire, train and retain qualified personnel to recover our receivables efficiently; - changes in, or failure to comply with, government regulations; - the costs, uncertainties and other effects of legal and administrative proceedings; and - risk factors and cautionary statements made in our Annual Report on Form 10-K for the period ended December 31, 2000.
+- our ability to maintain existing and secure additional financing; - our ability to maintain sufficient liquidity to operate our business including our ability to meet the liquidity covenants of our securitization and Warehouse transactions and to obtain new capital to enable us to continue receivable purchases; - our ability to continue to obtain covenant waivers of agreements as required and to continue servicing of the receivables in our securitization transactions, Warehouse facility, secured financing facility, and our serviced portfolios; - our ability to recover sufficient amounts on, or with respect to, receivables (including receivables purchased from sellers of non-conforming portfolios) to fund operations; - our ability to hire, train and retain qualified personnel to recover our receivables efficiently; - changes in, or failure to comply with, government regulations; - the costs, uncertainties and other effects of legal and administrative proceedings; and - risk factors and cautionary statements made in our Annual Report on Form 10-K for the period ended December 31, 2000.